 You can specify that the emulator should use the clock input to the emulator probe from the target system as the system clock.
-You must use a clock input conforming to the specifications for the 7700 Series microprocessor.
+The HP 64147A 7750/51 emulator can only operate rightly with clock input from 1 up to 25MHz.
+And you must use a clock input conforming to the specifications for the 7750/51 Series microprocessor.
 When clock is faster than 16 MHz, you need to enable the cf rush configuration or insert one wait state.

-Note You can insert a wait state with one of the following methods.
-Providing the /RDY from the target system.
-Configuring the emulator to generate the /RDY signal.
-Refer to the section describing the cf rdy command.
-Note u When the external clock is selected, your target system must have a clock generation circuit.
-The HP 64146-61001 and 64146-61002 emulation pods cannot generate clock signal using a ceramic (or quartz crystal) resonator.
-Note 4 Executing this command will drive the emulator into the reset state.
+Note You can insert a wait state with one of the following methods. ■ Providing the /RDY from the target system. • Configuring the emulator to generate the /RDY signal.
+Refer to the section describing the cf rdy command Note When the external clock is selected, your target system must have a clock generation circuit.
+The emulation pod cannot generate clock signal using a ceramic (or quartz crystal) resonator.
+Executing this command will drive the emulator into the reset state.
+Note cf int The int configuration item determines whether or not the emulator responds to interrupt signals from the target system during foreground operation.

-cf int

-The int configuration item determines whether or not the emulator responds to interrupt signals from the target system during foreground operation.

-'''

 M> cf int=en

-Using the above command, you can specify that the emulator will

-respond to interrupts from the target system.
+Using the above command, you can specify that the emulator will respond to interrupts from the target system.

-'''

-M> cf int=dis The emulator won't respond to interrupts from the target system.
+M> cf int=dis

+The emulator won't respond to interrupts from the target system.

 If you are using the background monitor, the emulator does not accept any interrupt during background execution.
 Edge sensed interrupts occurred during in background is latched only the last one, and this interrupt will occur when context is changed to foreground.
 Level sensed interrupts are ignored during in background operation.

 You may need to set up switches inside the pod to accept interrupts from the target system.
 Refer to the manual provided with your emulation pod.